reednel/pages/src/content/food/bruschetta.md

     - some

 instructions:
-  - Preheat the oven to 400.
+  - Preheat the oven to 400 F.
   - Dice tomatoes to the desired size, add them to a bowl.
   - Cut the basil to shreds, mix it in with the tomatoes.
   - Add balsamic vinegar to the bowl and let it soak 5-60 minutes.